SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 the names for standards compliance and completeness w.r.t. the mandatory flavor list.
 It goes beyond the above example in checking that the discoverable features of flavors (vCPUs, RAM, Disk) match what the flavor names claim.

+## Operational tooling

+The [openstack-flavor-manager](https://github.com/osism/openstack-flavor-manager) is able to create all standard, mandatory SCS flavors for you.

 ## Previous standard versions